List of Neighbours characters introduced in 1998: Geri Hallett

-Geri Hallett, played by Isabella Dunwill, made her first screen appearance on 25 November 1998.
-Dunwill was initially contracted for two weeks, but after the producers liked her performance and character, they kept bringing her back.
-Dunwill commented "I'm thrilled.
-She's fun to play."
-The actress also admitted that she wanted her recurring role to become more permanent.
+Geri Hallett, played by Isabella Dunwill, made her first appearance on 25 November 1998.
+Dunwill was initially contracted for a two week guest role, but she believed the writers "saw something" in her performance and they kept bringing her character back.
+Dunwill said she was "thrilled" as Geri was "fun to play."
+She also admitted that she would love her role to become more permanent.

-Describing her character, Dunwill said "She's a troublemaker, she's manipulative, and she'll stop at nothing to get what she wants."
-Geri caused friction between couple Drew Kirk (Dan Paris) and Libby Kennedy (Kym Valentine).
-She developed a grudge against Libby because she won Drew's affections and Geri was jealous.
-Geri got a job working at the Erinsborough News, alongside Libby, and she started dating Libby's boss and got a byline on her first story, something that took Libby two years to get.
-Dunwill found the scenes between Geri and Libby "a lot of fun" to film and added that people had told her they enjoyed watching her "nasty" character.
+Geri was billed as a "bad girl character", while Dunwill described her as "a troublemaker, she's manipulative, and she'll stop at nothing to get what she wants."
+Geri causes friction between couple Drew Kirk (Dan Paris) and Libby Kennedy (Kym Valentine), after developing a grudge against Libby because she won Drew's affections.
+Dunwill explained "While Geri pretends she's not jealous, there's an underlying bitterness.
+She wants to get revenge on Libby."
+The character's revenge plan involves securing a job at the Erinsborough News, which Dunwill called "Libby's domain", and dating Libby's boss Simon in order to get ahead of her rival.
+This results in Geri receiving a byline on her first story, which took Libby two years to get.
+Valentine said Libby's "blood is boiling" over Geri's actions and when she complains to Drew, he tells her that she is worried about nothing, causing friction between them.
+Valentine and Dunwill were good friends off-screen, and Dunwill found the scenes between their characters "a lot of fun".
+Dunwill expected the public to dislike her character and she was warned that she might have "bricks thrown through my windows", however, people told her that they enjoyed watching "a nasty character."